Why Transfer a UK Pension to a Hong Kong QROPS?

 List of Hong Kong DTA’s

-Comprehensive Double Taxation Agreements concluded
+Comprehensive Double Taxation Agreements in Hong Kong

 In the table above, you will notice the absence of a Double Taxation Agreement between Hong Kong and the USA.
 However, for people who have worked in the UK and want to move to become resident in the USA, a Hong Kong ROPS is a tax efficient solution.
 Why Transfer a UK Pension to a HK ROPS for US Residents?
 A transfer gets your pension out of the UK tax net The master trust 402 (b) is unvested and tax in the US is deferred until you draw an income You can transfer your pension into US Dollar or other currencies You have a choice of a wide range of benefits, but you cannot direct investments You cannot invest in residential property You can invest in a range of mutual funds or ETF’s The trustees must sign off on any investment decisions

 The IRS and Hong Kong ROPS Pension Trusts